Incomplete Descriptor Mining with Elastic Loss for Person Re-Identification: CBDB-Net

 Here, $\eta$ represents the margin parameter.

-\textbf{Finally}, we define the Elastic Loss by revising the batch hard triplet loss.
-Same as the Eq.~\ref{hardtriplet}, the hard positive sample pairs is $\underset{x^{a},x^{p}}{\text{max}} d(s^{a}, s^{p})$, and the hard negative sample pairs is $\underset{x^{a},x^{n}}{\text{min}} d(s^{a}, s^{n})$.
-In order to dynamically adjust sample pairs' weights, we design a novel weight control item. \textbf{(I:)} we introduce the ``nuclear weight term'', $\delta=\dfrac{\underset{x^{a},x^{p}}{\text{max}} d(s^{a}, s^{p})}{\underset{x^{a},x^{n}}{\text{min}} d(s^{a}, s^{n})+1}$.
+\textbf{Finally}, we define the Elastic Loss by revising the Batch Hard Triplet Loss.
+Same as the Eq.~\ref{hardtriplet}, the hard positive sample pairs is the maximum distance between $s^{a}$ and $s^{p}$, i.e. $\underset{x^{a},x^{p}}{\text{max}} d(s^{a}, s^{p})$, within the training batch; and the hard negative sample pairs is the minimum distance between $s^{a}$ and $s^{n}$, i.e. $\underset{x^{a},x^{n}}{\text{min}} d(s^{a}, s^{n})$, within the training batch.
+To dynamically adjust sample pairs' weights, we design a novel weight control item. \textbf{(i:)} We introduce the ``nuclear weight term'', $\delta=\dfrac{\underset{x^{a},x^{p}}{\text{max}} d(s^{a}, s^{p})}{\underset{x^{a},x^{n}}{\text{min}} d(s^{a}, s^{n})+\varepsilon}$ ($\varepsilon=10^{-6}$).
+The parameter $\varepsilon$ is to prevent the denominator from being $0$.
 The ``nuclear weight term'' can adaptively adjust the weights of loss function under the hard positive sample pairs and the hard negative sample pairs.
-When the distance of hard positive samples pairs becomes larger or the distance of hard negative samples pairs becomes smaller, the $\delta$ becomes larger.
-It indicates that the loss function pays more attention on the current person ID's hard sample pairs in the current training step, and vice versa.
+When the distance of hard positive sample pairs becomes larger or the distance of hard negative sample pairs becomes smaller, the $\delta$ becomes larger.
+It indicates that the loss function pays more attention to the current person ID's hard sample pairs in the current training step, and vice versa.

 In the ideal training goal, the $\underset{x^{a},x^{p}}{\text{max}} d(s^{a}, s^{p})$ is smaller than the $\underset{x^{a},x^{n}}{\text{min}} d(s^{a}, s^{n})$.
 However, in fact, we observe that the $\underset{x^{a},x^{p}}{\text{max}} d(s^{a}, s^{p})$ is usually larger than the $\underset{x^{a},x^{n}}{\text{min}} d(s^{a}, s^{n})$ for many person ID sample pairs.
-If we directly use the $\delta$ to adjust the weight of the batch hard triplet loss, the $\delta$ brings too much weight fluctuation, which is not conducive to model training.
-Therefore, we hope the weights of $\delta$ can fluctuate over a small range. \textbf{(II:)} based on the $\delta$, we design a ``Shell function'',i.e. $f(x)=\dfrac{1}{1+e^{-x}}$, which is the sigmoid function.
+If we directly use the $\delta$ to adjust the weight of the Batch Hard Triplet Loss, the $\delta$ brings too much weight fluctuation, which is not conducive to model training.
+Therefore, we hope the weights of $\delta$ can fluctuate over a small range. \textbf{(ii:)} Based on the $\delta$, we design a ``Shell function'', i.e. $g(x)=\dfrac{1}{1+e^{-x}}$, which is the sigmoid function.
 It can effectively control the $\delta$ in $[\dfrac{1}{2}, 1)$.
 In this way, the weight will not fluctuate too much.
 And, the easy sample pairs can also get appropriate weights to participate in the effective training of the person Re-ID model.